warpdotdev/docs/features/hotkey-window.md

 ## What is it

-The Hotkey Window shortcut can show and hide Warp regardless of whether the app is focused.
-You could customize the window’s pinned position and it's width and height ratio relative to your active screen size. _Note:_ Your new customization will apply the **next** time the a hotkey window is created and not the currently opened one.
+The Hotkey Window shortcut can show and hide Warp on your focused desktop regardless of whether the app is focused.
+You could customize the window’s pinned position and its width and height ratio relative to your active screen size. _Note:_ Your new customization will apply the **next** time the a hotkey window is created and not the currently opened one.

 ## How to access it